-- A. As used in this policy, the terms "firearms, weapons and explosive materials" include, but are not limited to, shotguns, rifles, pistols, BB guns, dart guns, paint guns, starter pistols, blow guns, crossbows, bows and arrows, swords, stilettos, knives over three inches in length, hatchets, martial arts weapons, nun-chucks, throwing stars and any chemical compound, mixture, or device, the primary or common purpose of which is to function by explosion. - B. The use and possession of firearms, weapons and explosive materials, even if legally possessed, are prohibited while in the buildings or on the grounds of CCSNH, its colleges and academic centers or while occupying any vehicle owned by the Community College System of New Hampshire whether on or off campus.
-A CCSNH college president may, but is not required to, permit persons authorized by law to possess firearms, crossbows, and bows and arrows to store unloaded firearms, crossbows, and bows and arrows in their parked vehicles so long as they are adequately secured, i.e., in a locked vehicle and/or locked case.
+- 1. As used in this policy, "weapons" includes firearms, such as shotguns, rifles, and handguns, BB guns, dart guns, paintball guns, airsoft guns, starter pistols, prop guns, blow guns, crossbows, bows and arrows, or any other device that can shoot a projectile which could cause serious bodily injury and/or property damage, swords, stilettos, knives with a blade over three inches in length, hatchets, martial arts weapons, nun-chucks, throwing stars, and any other thing designed or ordinarily used for inflicting bodily harm on another; "ammunition" includes, but is not limited to, any projectile utilized in a weapon, whether live, spent, or discharged; "explosives" includes any chemical compound, mixture, or device, the primary or common purpose of which is to function by explosion,. - 2.
+The use and possession of weapons, ammunition, and explosives, even if legally possessed, are prohibited while in the buildings or on the grounds of CCSNH, its colleges and academic centers, except as follows: